 Welcome to another thrifty week at Harvest Lane Cottage.
-I am honored by your visit.
+I am glad you've found me!
 Each week I share my thrifty and frugal projects, ways of saving money, and my blessings from God.

 I am so glad you dropped in for a visit today—or tonight!